math4tots-misc/crossj/x/README.md

     the resulting program will not work properly, since the method names will overwrite each other

+* Only properly supported numeric types are `int` and `double`.
+Use of `float`, `short`, `char`, `byte`, and `long` are undefined, and weird things might happen if you use them.

+* Unlike in real Java, `int` int is not guaranteed to be a 32-bit 2s complement int.
+    The only guarantee is that type will be able to hold all values that you can fit in what you would expect to fit in a signed 32-bit 2s complement integer, and also that all operation that do not overflow behave more or less as you would expect.
+    In particular, for the javascript target, `int` is effectively backed by a `double`.
+    So e.g. arithmetic that overflows will lead to unexpected behavior.

 Javascript translator:

 * method names are prefixed with `M$` and field names are prefixed with